apostrophecms/stylelint-no-mixed-decls/README.md

 A Stylelint plugin that enforces Sass's `mixed-decls` rule — requiring declarations and nested rules to be ordered according to Sass's updated behavior.

->⚠️Since Sass `1.77.0+`, CSS blocks can no longer freely mix declarations and nested rules.
+> ⚠️ Since Sass `1.77.0+`, CSS blocks can no longer freely mix declarations and nested rules.
 > If you want to declare additional styles after nested rules, those declarations must be placed inside a `& { }` block.
 >
 > See: https://sass-lang.com/documentation/breaking-changes/mixed-decls/